nextmv-io/tour/working-with-collections/domains.md

 There are many methods available on domains.
 Some allow us to modify them, while others help us select an individual domain from a collection of them.
 Take a look at the Go package documentation to see what domains have to offer.
+Run the [source][source] to get the outputs described here.

 ## Exercises